AbodeSaafan/Grace/README.md

 Some information about the team developing this project can be found here at [uBryte](http://ubryte.com/).

-#### Name Siginifigance
+#### Name Significance

 The name, GRACE, is inspired by Grace Hopper who invented the first compiler for a programming language.

 ### Setup

-Read the setup.md file included to set up the grace web app
+Read the setup.md file included to set up the Grace web app